 According to the method of formation, all convex moles can be divided into melanocytic, or pigmented and vascular.

-Formed by accumulation of melanocytes.
+Formed by a cluster of melanocytes.
 Their color depends on the depth of occurrence and the predominant type of melanin.
-If the melanocytes are saturated with eumelanin, the color will be rather black.
+If melanocytes are saturated with eumelanin, the color will be more likely black.
 If there is more pheomelanin, then a brown nevus is formed.

 Types of convex pigmented nevi:

 1. Fibroepithelial nevus.
 This is a flesh-colored neoplasm.
 Slowly increases in size.
 Often covered with hairs.
-Melanoma formation.
-It is most often found on the back, chest and extremities.
+Melanoma-dangerous formation.
+Most often found on the back, chest and limbs.

 2. Intradermal nevus.
-Round formation, without hair, brown color and all its shades.
-It can be localized on the mucous membranes of the body.
+A round formation, without hair, the color is brown and all its shades.
+Can be localized on the mucous membranes of the body.

-3. Papilloma nevus.
+3. Papillomatous nevus.
 Located on the scalp, covered with hair.
 The surface is uneven, rough, nodular.

-If the nevus is red, then in this case it is no longer a pigment, but a vascular formation.
+If the nevus is red, then in this case it is no longer a pigmented, but a vascular formation.

 Vascular neoplasms

 Vascular nevi are called agiomas.
 These are small nodules of a benign tumor, consisting of overgrown blood vessels.
-The color of the angioma is from pale pink to dark red.
+The color of angioma ranges from pale pink to dark red.

-Convex angiomas do not pose a health hazard.
-However, they can be a serious cosmetic defect if they are localized on the face.
-Angiomas on closed surfaces - the back and chest, in case of their small size, are not advised to be removed.
+Convex angiomas do not pose a health risk.
+However, they can be a serious cosmetic defect when localized on the face.
+Angiomas on closed surfaces - the back and chest, if they are small in size, are not recommended to be removed.

 Angiomas are small in size and have a characteristic color.
-It is important not to confuse an angioma with an injured pigment mole.
-If a brown convex mole turns red and looks like a red nodule, immediately go to a dermatologist!
+It is important not to confuse an angioma with an injured pigmented mole.
+If a brown convex mole turns red and looks like a red nodule, go to the dermatologist immediately!

 How to avoid trouble

-There are simple rules, following which, we can notice the danger emanating from one of our marks in time.
+There are simple rules, following which, we can quickly notice the danger emanating from one of our marks.

 First of all, you need to know all your moles.
-It is better to entrust the calculation of marks on the back to a loved one.
-Sometimes it will be useful to photograph them and measure them to the nearest millimeter.
-So you can easily determine if a suspicious plaque has begun to increase.
+It is better to trust the counting of the marks located on the back to a loved one.
+Sometimes it would be useful to photograph them and measure them to the nearest millimeter.
+This way you can easily determine whether a suspicious plaque has begun to increase.

-According to statistics, most often in men protruding nevi on the back become problematic, and in women - on the lower leg.
-To a large extent, this is due to the action of the sun - after all, short skirts are so comfortable to wear in summer!
-But open spaces may be exposed to excessive ultraviolet radiation.
+According to statistics, most often protruding nevi on the back become problematic in men, and on the lower legs in women.
+This is to a large extent due to the effect of the sun - after all, short skirts are so comfortable to wear in summer!
+And here open spaces they may be exposed to excessive ultraviolet radiation.

 Solariums can also aggravate the condition of a person with multiple nevi, which in itself is a risk factor.
-So, in California, since 2011, there has been a ban on going to the solarium for children and adolescents under 18 years of age.
-In this way, the authorities at the legislative level are trying to reduce the incidence of melanoma.
+Thus, in California, since 2011, there has been a ban on children and adolescents under 18 years old going to solariums.
+In this way, the authorities are trying to reduce the level of melanoma at the legislative level.

-Contrary to popular belief, the use of sunscreen does little to protect nevi from the risk of developing into melanoma.
-The use of wide-brimmed hats that cover not only the head but also the back from the hot sun is an ideal protection option!
+Contrary to popular belief, the use of sunscreens does little to protect nevi from the risk of developing into melanoma.
+Using wide-brimmed hats that cover not only your head, but also your back from the hot sun is an ideal protection option!

 Injuries of convex nevi

-Trauma is the most common cause of the transformation of a mole into a malignant one.
-Even the slightest violation of the integrity of the skin entails an increase in the division of melanocytes in order to restore the skin.
-And at some point, the speed of this division can change to uncontrollable.
+Trauma is the most common cause of a mole degenerating into a malignant one.
+Even the slightest violation of the integrity of the skin entails increased division of melanocytes in order to restore the skin.
+And at some point the rate of this division may change to uncontrollable.

 Cause for concern

-The very fact of your concern is already a reason for contacting an oncologist.
-In this case, even a subjective feeling that "something is wrong" with the nevus will be the basis for consultation with a professional.
-Let's make it clear which moles are considered dangerous and which are safe.
+The very fact of your concern is already a reason to contact an oncologist.
+In this case, even a subjective feeling that “something is wrong” with the nevus will be grounds for consultation with a professional.
+Let us clarify which moles are considered dangerous and which are safe.

-A convex mole can be of any color and be located on the back, arms or other parts of the body.
+A raised mole can be of any color and located on the back, arms or other parts of the body.
 Significant signs of its good quality:

 1. Size up to 6 mm.